gs377209/gs377209.github.io/README.md

 1. Install latest version of `g++` if it is missing.
 1. Run `make -v`.
 1. Install latest version of `make` if it is missing.
-1. If you do not have `bundler` installed, then run `gem install bundler`
+1. If you do not have `bundler` installed, then install it.
+1. If you do not have `nvm` installed, install it.
+1. If you do not have `npm` installed, install it.

 ## Running The Project

 1. Run `bundle install` to install the latest gems.
+1. Run `nvm use` to switch to the correct version of node; install it if it is missing.
 1. Run `bundle exec jekyll serve` to run the local server.

+## Updating The Project

+1. Run `bundle update` to update to the latest gems.